Plastic Death

-Plastic Death (stylized in lowercase) is the second studio album by Los Angeles indie rock band Glass Beach.
+Plastic Death (stylized in lowercase) is the second and final studio album by American indie rock band Glass Beach.
 It was released on January 19, 2024, by Run for Cover Records.
-The album sees the band move primarily into progressive rock, leaving behind the emo of their debut album The First Glass Beach Album.
+The album saw the band move primarily into progressive rock, leaving behind the emo of their debut album, The First Glass Beach Album.
 It was preceded by two singles, "The CIA" and "Rare Animal".
 Collaborators on the album include "secret fifth member" Daxe Schaeffer, Jer Hunter, and mastering engineer Will Yip.
 The album was positively received by critics.

 Release

 After a series of teasers from the band and their label, Glass Beach released the album's lead single, "The CIA", on October 11, 2023.
 The song came with a music video directed by the band's drummer William White.
 The song was described as "almost alt-rock-radio-ready" but without "compromising their proggy, exploratory tendencies", "zany, shapeshifting art pop", and as existing "in a strange space, someplace where prog, post-punk, and jazz coalesce".

 The album was announced on November 6, 2023, set for release on January 19, 2024, by Run for Cover Records.
 The announcement came with the second single, "Rare Animal".
-The song includes gang vocals from the full band and their "secret fifth member Daxe", which vocalist J McClendon likened to a Greek chorus.
+The song includes gang vocals from the full band and their "secret fifth member Daxe", which vocalist Autumn McClendon likened to a Greek chorus.